viamrobotics/docs/docs/how-tos/hello-world-module.md

 ## Package and upload the module

-You have a working local module.
+You now have a working local module.
-You can make it available to deploy on more machines by packaging it and uploading it to the [Viam registry](https://app.viam.com/registry).
+To make it available to deploy on more machines, you can package it and upload it to the [Viam registry](https://app.viam.com/registry).

 The hello world module you created is for learning purposes, not to provide any meaningful utility, so we recommend making it available only to machines within your {{< glossary_tooltip term_id="organization" text="organization" >}} instead of making it publicly available.